Yoshio Tachibana: World War II

 By mid-1945, due to the Allied naval blockade, the 25,000 Japanese troops on Chichijima had run low on supplies.
 However, although the daily ration of rice had been reduced from 400g per person a day to 240g, the troops were in no risk of starvation.
 In what later came to be called the Chichijima incident, and February/March 1945 Tachibana's senior staff turned to cannibalism.
 Nine American airmen escaped from their planes after being shot down during bombing raids on Chichijima, eight of whom were captured.
 The ninth, the only one to evade capture, was future US President George H. W. Bush, then a 20-year-old pilot.
-Over a period of several months, the prisoners were executed, and allegedly by the order of Tachibana, who was known to his staff as a sadistic, alcoholic commander, their bodies were butchered by the division's medical orderlies and the livers and other organs consumed by the senior staff.
+Over a period of several months, the prisoners were executed, and allegedly by the order of Major Sueyo Matoba, their bodies were butchered by the division's medical orderlies and the livers and other organs consumed by the senior staff, including Matoba's superior Tachibana.

 At the end of the war, Tachibana and his staff were arrested by the American occupation authorities and were deported to Guam, where they stood trial for war crimes in connection with the Chichijima Incident in August 1946.
-However, as cannibalism was not covered under international law at the time, Tachibana was charged with "prevention of honorable burial."
-Tachibana was sentenced to death by hanging along with four other defendants.
+However, as cannibalism was not covered under international law at the time, Tachibana was charged with "prevention of honorable burial".
+Tachibana was sentenced to death by hanging along with four other defendants, including Major Matoba.
 He and the other defendants executed were buried in unmarked graves on Guam.